Jeremy Bojczuk

 Educational History and Achievements

 Jeremy Bojczuk was educated from an early age.
-He attended educational institutions, and has taught himself various things, including the skills necessary to build this website.
+He attended educational institutions, and has taught himself various things, including the skills necessary to build this web page.

 Intellectual and Sporting Achievements

 Jeremy Bojczuk has achieved things: intellectual, sporting and otherwise.
-Like most people’s achievements, they aren’t of much interest to anyone else.
+Like most people’s achievements, they aren’t of much interest to anyone else, or even to him.

-If he had to choose his greatest achievement, it would be the ability to read.
-For as long as he can remember, he has been amazed that a lump of meat inside his skull is able to create meaning out of a series of two–dimensional squiggles, and that a lump of meat inside someone else’s skull is able to create pretty much the same meaning from the same set of squiggles.
+If he had to choose his greatest achievement, it would be acquiring the ability to read.
+For as long as he can remember, he has been amazed that an incomprehensibly complex, electrically charged, chemically dynamic lump of meat inside his skull is able to create meaning out of a series of two-dimensional squiggles, and that a similar lump of meat inside someone else’s skull is able to create pretty much the same meaning from the same set of squiggles.
 Like most people who have given any thought to the matter, he is curious to discover more about the connection between thought and matter.

 Successes and Failures

-Jeremy Bojczuk has succeeded in doing some things, but has so far failed to do others, such as translating the Encyclopedia Britannica into Sanskrit, scoring a hat–trick in the FA Cup final, or winning an Olympic gold medal.
+Jeremy Bojczuk has succeeded in doing some things, but has so far failed to do others, such as translating the Encyclopedia Britannica into Mayan hieroglyphs, scoring a hat-trick in the FA Cup final, and winning an Olympic gold medal.

 Travels

-He has travelled widely, on foot, on a bicycle, on a motorcycle, in an airliner, in a light aircraft, in a helicopter, in a single–decker bus, in a double–decker bus, in a car, in a train, in a car inside a train, in a single–decker underground train, in a double–decker underground train, in a tram, on a ferry, in a rowing boat, and in a hovercraft.
+He has travelled widely, on foot, on a bicycle, on a motorcycle, in an airliner, in a light aircraft, in a helicopter, in a single-decker bus, in a double-decker bus, in a car, in a car inside a train, in a single-decker overground train, in a double-decker overground train, in a single-decker underground train, in a double-decker underground train, in a cable car, in a tram, on a ferry, in a rowing boat, in a hovercraft, and probably in or on several other mechanical devices that he can’t think of at the moment.

-He has not yet travelled on a horse, on an ostrich, on a surfboard, on a skateboard, on a unicycle, or in a chariot.
+He has not yet travelled on a horse, on an ostrich, on a surfboard, on a skateboard, on skis, in a farm tractor, in a chariot, on a unicycle, or in an interstellar space craft.

 Employment History